tomgrek/mlq/README.md

 5. Add a callback

 When you enqueue a job, you can optionally pass a callback which will be called when the job is complete.
 Here, callback means a URL which will be HTTP GET'd.
+The URL will be attempted up to 3 times before MLQ gives up.

 The user submits a job via your backend (Node, Flask, whatever), you return immediately -- but create within your backend a callback URL that when it's hit, knows to signal